liquity/dev/README.md

 - Second, for method, choose "registerFrontEnd" from the list;
 - Finally, type in the unit256 _Kickbackrate_.
 The kickback rate should be an integer representing an 18-digit decimal.
 So for a kickback rate of 99% (0.99), the value is: ```990000000000000000```.
 The number is 18 digits long.

-### Next steps for hosting Dev UI
+### Next steps for hosting a frontend

 Now that you've set a kickback rate, you'll need to decide how you want to host your frontend.
 There are way too many options to list here, so these are going to be just a few examples.

 #### Example 1: using static website hosting

-Dev UI doesn't require any database or server-side computation, so the easiest way to host it is to use a service that lets you upload a folder of static files (HTML, CSS, JS, etc).
+A frontend doesn't require any database or server-side computation, so the easiest way to host it is to use a service that lets you upload a folder of static files (HTML, CSS, JS, etc).

-To obtain the files you need to upload, you need to extract them from a Dev UI Docker container.
+To obtain the files you need to upload, you need to extract them from a frontend Docker container.
 If you were following the guide for setting a kickback rate and haven't stopped the container yet, then you already have one!
 Otherwise, you can create it with a command like this (remember to use your own `FRONTEND_TAG` and `INFURA_API_KEY`):

 ```
 docker run --name liquity -d --rm \